Andyt-Nguyen/Algorithm_students/README.md

 }
 ```

-## Running the tests
+## Testing your functions

-When the code is written you will have to run a test to see if your function passes the test in the termial/command prompt.
+When your code is written you will have to run a command within your termial/command prompt to see if you
+have pass all the test cases.

 You will run this command in your terminal/command prompt to execute if you have pass the series of tests